perrystreetsoftware/clientside_aws/README.md

 clientside_aws
 ===================

+Run selected AWS services via a docker container locally, for more effective development and testing.

+## Install

+In your gemfile:

+    gem 'clientside_aws', require: 'clientside_aws'

+## Features

+- Write code on a plane: Interact with AWS services like S3, SQS and DynamoDb, without internet access
+- No more tedious configuration of mocked responses in your unit tests
+- Save time and money by avoiding the need for a 'test' account in AWS where you upload S3 files and interact with DynamoDb databases along with other developers on your team
+- Instantly restore your development and test environments to known good states

+Think about how

 This code is meant to be used by developers who are attempting to build web applications on AWS but wish to run client-side testing and validation.
 Presently, this project mocks DynamoDB and SQS.

 While creating and tearing down "free-tier" SQS and DynamoDB databases may be an acceptable solution for some, the time required (tens of seconds or minutes) quickly makes TDD (test-driven development) impractical.
 Just like we can use an in-memory sqlite3-based solution for mocking Mysql databases with ActiveRecord, we can now  mock SQS and DynamoDB databases in memory using Redis.